hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 - Completed generic K3 runtime block: the generated K32 package is byte-exact in Verilator (`test_compiler_generated_generic_k3_conv_package`, 86,222.016 ns simulation time).
+- Completed the padded-C16 generic KGEN checkpoint without adding generic arithmetic to RTL.
+Regor prevalidates the physical-C32 linear schedule and encodes schedule bit 1; firmware maps it to `LB_CTRL[7]`; RTL advances one K32 tap by incrementing KW and wrapping KH.
+The 16-case systolic controller suite passes, and selected YOLO320 commands 1-22 pass cluster E2E in 214,193 measured cycles with all 22 commands completed.
 - Completed grouped K3 C16-tail block: a generated `[1,4,4,48] -> K3/S1/P1 ->
   [1,4,4,32]` fixture compares against TFLite `BUILTIN_REF` and is byte-exact in Verilator at 101,276.016 ns.
 Compiler commit `69c21ed4` keeps the staged